All Products

 def build_recommendation_system(user_history, all_items, top_k=10):

-"""Build a recommendation system"""
+""Build a recommendation system.""

-# Generate user history vectors
+# Generate user history embeddings.

 history_resp = TextEmbedding.call(